Tasty Recipes for the Home Cook

 How to prevent cracks:

 • Beat cheesecake ingredients just until smooth.
-Overbeating incorporates excess air, which will cause the cheesecake to rise during baking.
+Overbeating incorporates excess air, which causes the cheesecake to rise during baking.
 However, it will also cause it to collapse as it cools.

 • Do not overbake.
 As the overcooked cheesecake filling contracts, the outer edges stick to the pan.
 This push and pull causes cracks.

 • Cooling too quickly also causes cracks.
-Partially cool the cheesecake in the oven prior to to removing it.
+Partially cool the cheesecake in the oven before removing it.

 • Use a water bath.